Estimate Time5 min

 Many employers encourage you to save for retirement by contributing a percentage of what you save in your 401(k) each year through what's called a 401(k) employer match.
 This usually means they contribute $0.50 or $1 for each $1 you do, up to a certain percent of your salary.

 If your employer offers a 401(k) match, aim to contribute at least enough to your 401(k) to earn the full amount.
-This is free money and could help to bolster your retirement savings over time.
+This is like free money that could help to bolster your retirement savings over time.

 2. Contribute early and often

 One of the keys to a successful retirement is saving as early as you can.
-The longer your money is invested, the more time you have to potentially benefit from compound interest, a snowball-type effect where your investment returns begin to earn investment returns.
+The longer your money is invested, the more time you have to potentially benefit from compounding, a snowball-type effect where your investment returns begin to earn investment returns.

 Starting to save for retirement early could be especially beneficial to those with Roth accounts.
 Because people's earnings (and tax rates) may rise as they age, younger workers in particular may prefer Roth accounts to allow for long-term, tax-free growth.